Acupressure for nausea

 Stiffness in rheumatic complaints

-Rheumatism comes in many variants.
-In general, there is a great similarity: besides everyone suffering from pain, swelling or inflammation to a lesser or greater extent, everyone suffers from stiffness.
-Especially when it is cold or humid outside, patients with rheumatism are very stiff.
+Arthritis comes in many variations.
+In general, there is a great similarity: besides everyone experiencing pain, swelling, or inflammation to a lesser or greater extent, everyone experiences stiffness.
+Especially when it is cold or humid outside, arthritis patients feel stiff.
 And if we have worked too hard, we walk bent over from muscle pain the next day.
 Fortunately, TCM can provide relief here!

-By massaging acupressure points, you can greatly reduce stiffness and muscle pain in your arms, hands, and back.
+By massaging acupuncture points, you can greatly reduce stiffness and muscle pain in arms, hands, and back.
 Massage each point with gentle pressure for five minutes by making circular movements with your fingers.
 Which points can you massage?

 The points Shousanli and Quchi provide relief.
 Shousanli is located on the forearm, on the imaginary line between the thumb and the outer side of the elbow.